 King Rama V founded the National Museum back in 1887, and it is now Southeast Asia’s largest.
-Housed in a former palace and full of artefacts that display Thailand’s historical roots, it is definitely a place in which to discover many lesser known facts about the country formerly known as Siam.
-From Ayutthaya and Sukhothai periods to the modern age, the largest collection of Thai artefacts can be found here.
+Housed in a former palace and full of artefacts that display Thailand’s historical roots, it is a place in which to discover many lesser-known facts about the country formerly known as Siam.
+From the Ayutthaya and Sukhothai periods to the modern age, the largest collection of Thai artefacts can be found here.
 And, for an easier browsing experience, the museum is divided by subject matter.

 2. Muang Boran

 This sprawling, outdoor museum is a great way to spend the day among the 240 acres of pristine grounds.
 Here, you can see the greenery sculpted to resemble the country, with over 100 mini replicas of famous Thai temples or sites.
 What’s even more intriguing, is that the replicas are placed in geographic preciseness to their real counterparts.
 Thus, if you don’t have time to check out the real ancient cities, you can get a feel for them here.

 3. Museum of Counterfeit Goods

 Set inside a law firm, this museum features over 4,000 items that have been found to infringe on trademarks, copyrights, and patents.
 As Bangkok is infamous for its fake or pirated items, the museum tries to send the message that committing such fraudulent acts doesn’t go without consequences.
 To see the museum, you have to contact the Tilleke & Gibbins law firm.